estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 Now think of a web page as a city and each HTML block as a building in the city.

 As with every city, each building will have its own address.
-As you'll soon find out, there are quite a few ways to navigate our city!
+As you will soon find out, there are quite a few ways to navigate our city!